hellerbarde/stapler/README.md

 single instances of stapler.

 ### select/delete (called with ``sel`` and ``del``, respectively)
 These are the most sophisticated modes.
-With select you can cherrypick pages out of pdfs and concatenate them into a new pdf file.
+With select, you can cherry-pick pages out of pdfs and concatenate them into a new pdf file.

 Syntax: